 Today, I’m going to show you how easy it is to turn a crate into a side table that doubles as storage.

-If you can’t find one at the garden center, check with the grocery stores.
+If you can’t find one at the garden center, check with the grocery stores or buy one on Amazon.
 You can also find some reasonably priced vintage crates at an antique store.

 If all else fails and you can’t find a crate, Lolly Jane shows you how to build a crate yourself in this simple tutorial.